joachim-gassen/tidy_covid19/README.md

     Co-authors](https://github.com/seabbs/CovidInterventionReview)

 I am virtually certain that this list is incomplete and would very much appreciate additional pointers that I can include here.

+![Attention on
+Covid-19](media/pattention.png)

 ![\#FlattenTheCurve](media/recoveries.png)